-That technique takes some time, thought, and setup, and I don’t always have time to do it right.
+That technique takes some time, thought, and setup – and I don’t always have time to do it right.
 Sometimes, I want to create a panoramic image quickly and easily.

 There’s a better option.

-I’ve been shooting with the Fuji X-Pro1 and the X100 for some time now, and both cameras have what they call a “Motion Panorama” setting.
+I’ve been shooting with the Fuji X-Pro1 and the X100 for some time now and both cameras have what they call a “Motion Panorama” setting.
 With a bit of practice, you can use this sweep panorama with great effectiveness.

 First, hit the “Drive” button on your Fuji camera.
 On the X-Pro1, this is a dedicated button, but is part of the 4-way rocker on the X100.
 Once you do so, scroll down to the “Motion Panorama” mode.

+Once you’re in the Motion Panorama mode, hit the “OK” button on the back of your Fuji.
 You will then see a screen that looks like the one in the image below.
-In our example, we left the lens cap on so that the guides on the screen stand out, but you’ll see whatever you’re aiming the camera at.
+In my example, I left the lens cap on so that the guides on the screen stand out, but you’ll see whatever you’re aiming the camera at.

 Now, hit the shutter button and start panning the camera from left to right.
-If you go too fast or slow, the camera will stop the sequence of images that it’s taking, and tell you that you’re going too fast or slow.
+If you go too fast or slow, the camera will stop the sequence of images that it’s taking and tell you that you’re going too fast or slow.
 You don’t have to keep the button pressed down, either – just one click will get it started.

 Once you’ve gone through the arc, the camera stitches the images into a single JPEG.
 On the X100, this is about a 7.4MP JPEG, while on the X-Pro1, it’s an 11.1MP image.